itsmejul/llm-confidence/README.md

 ![Plots of correlation](results/correlation_eval/correlation.png)

 ## Recreating results
-First, you need to create a python environment based on the ```requirements.txt``` file, for example:
+First, we need to create a python environment based on the ```requirements.txt``` file, for example:
 ```
 python -m venv .venv && \
     source .venv/bin/activate && \